Point-M2AE: Multi-scale Masked Autoencoders for Hierarchical Point Cloud Pre-training: Experiments

 \subsection{Self-supervised Pre-training}

 \paragraph{Settings.} We pre-train our Point-M2AE on ShapeNet~\cite{chang2015shapenet} dataset, which contains 57,448 synthetic 3D shapes of 55 categories.
 We set the stage number $S$ as 3, and construct a 3-stage encoder and a 2-stage decoder for hierarchical learning.
 We adopt 5 blocks in each encoder stage, but only 1 block per stage for the lightweight decoder.
-For the 3-scale point cloud, we set the point numbers, token dimensions, and radii of the local spatial attention layers respectively as \{512, 256, 64\}, \{96, 192, 384\} and \{0.32, 0.64, 1.28\}.
+For the 3-scale point clouds, we set the point numbers and token dimensions respectively as \{512, 256, 64\} and \{96, 192, 384\}.
 We also set different $k$ for the $k$-NN at different scales, which are \{16, 8, 8\}.
 We mask the highest scale of point clouds with a high ratio of 80\% and set 6 heads for all the attention modules.
 The detailed training settings are in Appendix.

 \paragraph{Linear SVM.} After pre-training on ShapeNet, we test the 3D representation capability of Point-M2AE via linear evaluation on ModelNet40~\cite{modelnet40}.
 We sample 1,024 points from each 3D shape of ModelNet40 and utilize our frozen encoder to extract their features.
 On top of that, we train a linear SVM and report the classification accuracy in Table~\ref{svm}.
 As shown, Point-M2AE achieves the best performance among all existing self-supervised methods for point clouds, and surpasses the second-best CrossPoint~\cite{afham2022crosspoint} by +1.7\%.
 Point-M2AE also exceeds Point-BERT~\cite{pointbert} by +5.5\%, which is a masked point modeling method with a MoCo loss~\cite{he2020momentum} but adopts a standard transformer and conducts single-scale learning.
 It is worth noting that even if we freeze all our parameters, Point-M2AE with 92.9\% accuracy still outperforms many fully trained methods on ModelNet40, e.g., 90.5\% by PointNet++~\cite{qi2017pointnet++}, 92.8\% by DensePoint~\cite{densepoint}, etc. The experiments fully demonstrate the superior 3D representation capacity of our Point-M2AE.